 15. Take a Class

 Enroll in a course to learn a new skill (e.g. woodworking, photography, personal finance, painting).
 You’ll meet like-minded people in the process.

-Most people have fears around meeting new people.
+Most people have fears about meeting new people.
 Remember that those you meet probably feel the same way you do.
 All these suggestions involve getting yourself around people and being vulnerable.
 You could be rejected, but you could also make a new friend.
 Is it worth it?
 If it is, try one of these methods each week for 2 months and see what happens.